chrisburnell/chrisburnell.com/_webpages/styleguide.md

 {% include_cached content/heading.liquid title='Vocabulary' %}

-<p>I’m always been a proponent for establishing a useful dictionary of specific vocabulary as it pertains to a project.
+I’m always been a proponent for establishing a useful dictionary of specific vocabulary as it pertains to a project.
 This helps to ensure that everyone can be understood by everyone else.
-It also reduces the <q>awkwardness</q> for people who might not be familiar with particular nomenclature or naming conventions and could be shy to ask for clarification—rather it makes these definitions known right off the bat, and serves as a reference for the future.</p>
+It also reduces the <q>awkwardness</q> for people who might not be familiar with particular nomenclature or naming conventions and could be shy to ask for clarification—rather it makes these definitions known right off the bat, and serves as a reference for the future.

 <dl>
     <dt>DRY</dt>